AriFordsham/GHCWiki/commentary/rts/haskell-execution/heap-checks.md

 instructions).
 There is an illuminating discussion in `Note [Compiling case expressions]` in [GHC.StgToCmm.Expr](https://gitlab.haskell.org/ghc/ghc/-/blob/master/compiler/GHC/StgToCmm/Expr.hs).

-Our goal is to get the heap check out of the "hot" path - we would like to put it in the `DEFAULT` branch only; the 1# branch does not allocate.
+Our goal is to get the heap check out of the "hot" path - we would like to put it in alts.
+It should be possible to make this decision when:

+1. A primitive case with no allocation upstream from it.
+1. One alternative that performs no allocation.

+Under such circumstances the stack/heap checks can be moved from being performed on every iteration to being performed just prior to the allocation itself.

 ### Proposed new strategy

 The idea of the new strategy is this:
 * If one or more of the case alternatives does not allocate,
 * AND upstream does not allocate
-* THEN put the heap check in the alternatives (obviously just the ones that do)
+* THEN put the heap check in the alternatives

 Knowing whether it allocates is pretty simple.
 Perhaps we could also accurately predict how much it allocates, which would reduce the tricky getHeapUsage plumbing in the `FCode` monad.
 That is quite an